lu-cs-sde/IntraJSCAM2021/README.md

 ---
 # How to run the evaluation
-1) First execute all the steps in `"🚀 How to run IntraJ"`.
+1) First execute all the steps in `"How to run IntraJ"`.
 2) Run the command `./gradlew build`.
 This generates the following _jar_ files:
     - intraj.jar
     - intraj_bl.jar